bartmanos/sfn/README.md

 - user/poi can share its needs on facebook
 - need can can be sent on facebook (just one position on facebook if poi or org)
 - should have support for may languages (polish, ukr, english, others)
+- have to be client platform aware (pc, tablets, phones) and change layout accordingly

 # Database